koneke55/sk.github.io/_pages/about.md

   enabled: false
 ---

 I am **Sambou KONE**, a PhD Aspirant in Electrical & Computer Engineering with research interests at the intersection of **Machine Learning**, **Computer Vision**, **Reinforcement Learning**, **AI Robotics**, and **Embedded Systems**.
-I hold dual Bachelor's degrees in Computer Engineering & Telecom from National School of Engineering, Bamako, Mali, where I ranked 2nd out of 16 students, and Electronics & Communications Engineering from Jain University, Bangalore, graduating as Batch Topper with a **GPA of 3.64/4.00 (9.106/10)**.
+I hold dual Bachelor's degrees in Computer Engineering & Telecom from National School of Engineering, Bamako, Mali, where I ranked 2nd out of 16 students, and Electronics & Communications Engineering from Jain University (in collaboration with Texas Instruments), Bangalore, graduating as Batch Topper with a **GPA of 3.64/4.00 (9.106/10)**.

 ## Research Interests